MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/netsecurity/Get-NetFirewallHyperVPort.md

 PS C:\> Get-NetFirewallHyperVPort
 ```

-This retrieves all of the Hyper-V firewall ports that are currently on the system.
+This example retrieves all the Hyper-V firewall ports that are currently on the system.

 ## PARAMETERS